 How do faculty who engage in community-based research and teaching make their best case for promotion and tenure?
 This three-part workshop will identify challenges that community-engaged scholars face in the promotion and tenure process and present several strategic and practical approaches to addressing these challenges.

-- Community Engaged Scholarship in Promotion and Tenure: Context and Overview (February 28) will feature Associate Vice President for Public Engagement Andy Furco on preparing community-engaged faculty for the promotion and tenure process.
+- Community-Engaged Scholarship in Promotion and Tenure: Context and overview (January 31) will feature Associate Vice President for Public Engagement Andy Furco and Vice Provost for Faculty and Academic Affairs Rebecca Ropers-Huilman on preparing community-engaged faculty for the promotion and tenure process.

-- Documenting Engaged Scholarship: Enhancing Your Dossier for Promotion and Tenure (March 7) will highlight practical strategies to help faculty document the characteristics of quality community-engaged scholarship within their own work.
+- Documenting Engaged Scholarship: Enhancing your dossier for promotion and tenure (February 7) will highlight practical strategies to help faculty document the characteristics of quality community-engaged scholarship within their own work.

-- Preparing Your Dossier: A Hands-on Clinic (March 21) offers the opportunity for expert and peer critique of participant vitae, research statements, and other dossier documents.
+- Preparing Your Dossier: A hands-on clinic (February 14) offers the opportunity for expert and peer critique of participant vitae, research statements, and other dossier documents.

 Customized Engaged Scholar Workshops

 Engaged Scholar Workshops are designed to help University of Minnesota faculty take advantage of the benefits of publicly-engaged scholarship.
 Workshops combine discussions with presentations and hands on exercises to explore ideas and best practices specific to community-engaged research and teaching.
 The Office for Public Engagement’s faculty development staff will create a workshop customized to your department’s needs.